dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 'uglifier'.
 (Bundler::GemRequireError) Gem Load Error is: Could not find a JavaScript runtime.
 See https://github.com/rails/execjs for a list of available runtimes.*" This can be fixed by installing the missing piece of this step,
-NodeJS: `sudo apt-get install nodejs`.
+NodeJS: `sudo apt-get install -y nodejs`.
 I am not 100% sure but even if Ubuntu or Debian have a more legacy version of Node, it should be OK for Rails.
 There are also different options for a JavaScript runtime but chose not to explore them.